 Also, we store our carbohydrate in the liver, but because of the drink you’ve just had, there’s no more room for carbohydrate storage, so the carbs get stored in the muscles, but, because you don’t exercise me as much as you’d like to, my muscles are usually fully stored.
 And after that, you got it, the carbs get converted to stored body fat.

 So over the next few days after a drink, you can guarantee you’ll be burning off the alcohol in the liver before you even think about burning off any fat.
-Half a bottle of wine is 30-40 min run!
+Half a bottle of wine is a 30-40 min run!

 One nip of spirits contains the same amount of energy as two slices of bread.
 Six nips and you’ve scoffed a loaf!
-That would be an interesting site to see the next time you’re out with your mates.
+That would be an interesting sight to see the next time you’re out with your mates.

 And what about the mixers you have with that?
 The Lemonade and coke etc. They are absolutely loaded with sugar.
 You are now doubling your energy intake of the nip.
-How many loafs do you want to eat?
+How many loafs of bread do you want to eat?

 So let’s put our heads back on.
 Think of alcohol as more of a weight loss preventive, and along with that, the mixers and nibbles as the weight gainers.

-But the question is, where’s the line between a social drink and it actually becoming a needed crutch which could effect your overall well being?
-Unless you remove your self from society and go and live on a remote hill some where, and pop down to pick up your groceries from time to time, you’re going to have a tough time not being around alcohol.
+But the question is, where’s the line between a social drink and it actually becoming a needed crutch which could effect your overall wellbeing?
+Unless you remove yourself from society and go and live on a remote hill somewhere, and pop down to pick up your groceries from time to time, you’re going to have a tough time not being around alcohol.
 It’s simply ingrained habitually in our culture.
 I can really just imagine me being back in Wales, and catching up with a few mates over a herbal tea.
 They’d think I was a raving lunatic!

 Anywayyyyy, whether it be a herbal tea or a glass of wine or three, we all have our reasons.
 So I’ll finish where I started.